 As previously mentioned, Douglas College experienced extremely rapid growth from 2010-2014, and has continued to increase international student enrolments.
 The growth was supported by all of the following: enhanced program development and revision, improved international student recruitment, and increased operational efficiencies.
-As a consequence of the growth, and associated increases in international tuition revenues, Douglas is in a strong financial position relative to its peers, which has enabled the College to support improvements to programs and student services.
+As a consequence of the growth, and associated increases in international tuition revenues, Douglas has been able to support improvements to programs and student services.